ckelly314/pyisotopomer/README.md

 colette$ jupyter notebook
 ```

 This should open Jupyter in a new browser window.
-In Jupyter, navigate to the directory where you saved the data correction template and ```constants.csv```.
+In Jupyter, navigate to your current working directory.
 Click on ```run_pyIsotopomer.ipynb``` to open the Jupyter Notebook containing the code to run pyisotopomer.

 Follow the instructions in the Jupyter Notebook to run pyisotopomer and obtain sample isotopocule values in delta notation, as well as isotope ratios.